eric15342335/comp2113-engg1340-group-project/README.md

 ## In-code documentation

-We take documentation *seriously*.
-In our code, we use `JavaDoc` as the format to write our comments.

-This allows us to integrate with third-party documentation auto-generate tools like [`doxygen`](https://www.doxygen.nl/).
+We place a strong emphasis on code documentation in our project.
+We utilize the `JavaDoc` format to write our comments, which enables seamless integration with third-party documentation auto-generation tools like [Doxygen](https://www.doxygen.nl/).

-If you haven't noticed why we have so many hyperlinks in this [README.md](./README.md) file, click [here](https://eric15342335.github.io/comp2113-engg1340-group-project/) to know what the links are pointing to!
+If you've noticed the numerous hyperlinks throughout this README.md file, they are pointing to the automatically generated documentation hosted on our GitHub Pages site.
+You can access this documentation by clicking [here](https://eric15342335.github.io/comp2113-engg1340-group-project/).

 # Credits